 Back in the early days of the internet and Google, the only thing that mattered to us SEO’ers were rankings.
 Optimisation practices involved getting the keyword on the page as many times as possible.

 However, over the years Google has become more sophisticated and so has SEO.
 A big part of SEO is user experience.
-When putting together a page, the layout and text hast to the end user in mind.
+When putting together a page, the layout and text has to have the end user in mind.
 Will they have a super lovely time on your website, or will they get frustrated by over optimised content, pop ups, a user journey that doesn’t make sense and go elsewhere?
 To your competitors… shock horror.

 Google will cotton on quickly if a page has a high bounce rate.
 They will know people aren’t sticking around so they need to serve a different page for a search query.
 Meaning you may get dropped from the rankings.